You do yoga five days a week, meditate and splurge on a monthly massage. So why are you still feeling so agitated all the time?

 Quick Fix: Carve out time to reorganize your space.
 Minimize the clutter and your brain will thank you for it.
-Here are some tips on how to make your workspace work for you.
+(Here are some tips on how to make your workspace work for you.

 You Work With High-Strung People

-Did you know that just being around high-strung people can make you feel stressed?
+Did you know that just being in the same space as high-strung people can make you feel stressed?
 Seeing someone become unglued can actually trigger the same physical response in you, according to a team of German researchers from Leipzig and Dresden.

 You’re Too Social on Social Media

 University of Michigan researchers believe the computer deters actual physical interaction, “which has cognitive and emotional replenishing effects,” while triggering “damaging social comparisons” with friends’ and acquaintances’ digital personas.
 (A result that may disproportionately affect women, as we spend more time than men on social networks like Facebook, Twitter and Pinterest.)

-You’re Too Damn Serious
+You’re Too Serious

-You may think staying focused will keep you ahead of feeling stressed or overwhelmed.
-But taking a break from work is actually key to keeping your tension to a minimum.
+You may think staying focused will keep you from feeling stressed or overwhelmed, but taking a break from work is actually key to keeping your tension to a minimum.

 You Work In An Open-Space Floor Plan

-From the cacophony of noise around you to the level of overhead light you can’t control, those who sit in partition-less zones tend to have significantly higher levels of stress, agree Harvard researchers.
+From the cacophony of noise around you to the level of overhead light you can’t control, those who sit in partition-less zones tend to have significantly higher levels of stress, say Harvard researchers.